COMPREHENSIVE EVERGLADES RESTORATION PLAN

 Congressional Districts: 18, 19, 20, 21, 22, 23, 25, 26

 The Western Everglades Restoration Project is a component of the Comprehensive Everglades Restoration Plan, which was authorized under the Water Resources Development Act (WRDA) 2000.
 The study area covers approximately 1,200 square miles.
-The study aims to improve the quantity, quality, timing and distribution of water in the western Everglades.
-This project will reestablish sheetflow across the Big Cypress Seminole Indian Reservation and into Big Cypress National Preserve, maintain existing levels of flood protection and ensure that inflows to the North and West Feeder canals meet applicable water quality standards.
+If the project is authorized, it will improve the quantity, quality, timing, and distribution of water in the western Everglades.
+This project will reestablish sheet flow across the Big Cypress Seminole Indian Reservation and into Big Cypress National Preserve, maintain existing levels of flood protection and ensure that inflows to the North and West Feeder canals meet applicable water quality standards.

 |Estimated Total Cost